artautonomy/GIDI/README.md

 ## Future Improvements

 - [x] Mobile splash screen
-- [ ] Add 'Decay' and 'Sustain' with the ability to map
+- [ ] Add 'Decay' and 'Sustain' inputs with the ability to map to sliders and knobs
 - [ ] Create different scenes